 The Council has certain powers and its own budget which is used to manage and support services like allotments, the Grant Aid Scheme, Littlehampton Museum, the town’s tourism brand Visit Littlehampton, Rosemead Park, street scene including graffiti removal and venues such as Southfields Jubilee Centre.

 See Our Assets page to find a list of the Town Council's land, buildings and respective maps.

 We are involved in the North Littlehampton development in representing the views of residents and ensuring that they are heard during the planning stages.
 We have a dedicated Hampton Park page which is updated as we receive news from the developers these include road infrastructure applications and community consultations.

-Peter Herbert is the Town Clerk.
-Peter is responsible for the running of the Council on behalf of Members.
+Laura Chrysostomou is the Town Clerk and responsible for the running of the Council on behalf of Members.

-Laura Chrysostomou is the Deputy Town Clerk and Responsible Finance Officer.
-Laura oversees the Human Resources Department and all Finance Matters.
+Jon Short is the Deputy Town Clerk and Responsible Finance Officer.
+Jon oversees the Human Resources Department and all Finance Matters.

 See our Staff Structure for a complete guide to roles within the Council.

 The Town Council maintains six Allotment Sites in Littlehampton all of which have access to water on site.
 For details on location and availability see our Allotments page.

 The Council is responsible for the Allotments Working Group which is made up of Members as well as representatives from the Littlehampton Allotments and Gardens Association.